PAP November 2020

 Note - the Met system uses a seperate transmission system that is still operating as normal

-Other data, including that from the two microcat sensors, are being collected at the site but are not transmitted in near-real time.
+Other data, including that from the two microcat sensors, were collected at the site but were not transmitted in near-real time.

-After recovery, data are archived at the British Oceanographic Data Centre (BODC) and can be accessed at: BODC PAP Collection
+After recovery, data were archived at the British Oceanographic Data Centre (BODC) and can be accessed at: BODC PAP Collection.
+Please use the search term Porcupine or #5192 to find our data.

 Click here to view engineering graphs